qxf2/gitlog-insights/README.md

 Encourages testers to focus on complex files and consider collaborating with the primary authors for in-depth testing, highlighting the importance of prioritizing testing efforts effectively.

+Helps plan regression testing, focusing on the modules that depend on the most touched files/modules

-Resource allocation - Allocate more resources for files that underwent considerable modifications Ownership and expertise - Identify developers who are authors of important files Complexity and testing focus - Assess the complexity of files and align testing efforts accordingly Collaboration with developers - Know which authors to collaborate with for which modules
+Resource allocation - Allocate more resources for files that underwent considerable modifications

+Ownership and expertise - Identify developers who are authors of important files

+Complexity and testing focus - Assess the complexity of files and align testing efforts accordingly

+Collaboration with developers - Know which authors to collaborate with for which modules